 In 2020, she managed a project to develop primary science remote learning resources in response to school closures during the coronavirus pandemic.

-Lucy is interested the pedagogical choices teachers make when teaching and assessing science, particularly to students aged 8 to 14 which spans the transition from primary to secondary education.
+Lucy is interested in the pedagogical choices teachers make when teaching and assessing science, particularly to students aged 8 to 14, which spans the transition from primary to secondary education.

 Her research draws on the psychological concepts of teachers’ self-efficacy and teachers’ beliefs to explore the relationship between a teacher’s judgement of their capabilities in the domain of science, their beliefs about science teaching and learning and the environmental context in which they teach, including curriculum, assessment and school factors.

-In her doctoral research, Lucy is working with science teachers of early secondary students (11-14 year olds).
-The study is examining the interplay between teachers’ self-efficacy judgements, their pedagogical beliefs and their classroom practice.
-Specifically, it is exploring how teachers are selecting and using practical work to support student learning at a time where there is a renewed debate about value of enquiry-based learning in science education.
+In her doctoral research, Lucy worked with science teachers of early secondary students (11 to 13-year-olds).
+The study examined the interplay between teachers’ self-efficacy judgements, their pedagogical beliefs and their classroom practice.
+Specifically, it explored how teachers were selecting and using practical work to support student learning at a time of renewed debate about the value of learning through scientific enquiry in secondary science education.